jaketurney/Plant-ID-Side-Project/README.md

 First, build the model.
 I used this resource for an image classification model using a convolutional nueral network: https://www.analyticsvidhya.com/blog/2020/10/create-image-classification-model-python-keras/

-The model code is saved in the file titled "Plant_id_proj.py"
+The model code is saved in the file titled "Plant_id_proj.py" for just 2 plant types.
+For all 12 plant types, see the file titled "

 I performed all of the code from above in Spyder.
 I then saved my model at the end once it was finalized into a script.